Face Recognition with ResNet

 $$\mathcal{L} = -\sum_{i=1}^K y_i \log(\hat{y}_i)$$

-Or you can compare face embeddings directly using distance metrics for more flexible matching.
+Or compare face embeddings directly using distance metrics for more flexible matching.

 Here’s a simplified ResNet for face recognition.
-Real frameworks like TensorFlow already have ResNet50, but building a smaller version helps you understand what’s happening:
+TensorFlow already has ResNet50, but building a smaller version helps you understand what’s happening:

 1